Youth Break Out Lounges

 Important: Please read all the information on this page before registering.

-The upcoming Lounges have the following guest visitors (please do check this table regularly for updates):
+The upcoming Lounges have the following guest visitors, most of whom have a spinal cord injury themselves (please do check this table regularly for updates):

 Are you a child or young person with a spinal cord injury who would like to chat with or hear from others in a similar situation?
 Join up to our Youth Break Out Lounges where you can: